TugboatQA/docs/content/setting-up-services/service-images/image-version-tags.md

 - [Major version tags](#major-version-tags)
 - [Latest version tags](#latest-version-tags)

-> #### Note:: You don't have to specify a version tag
->
-> If you don't need a specific version of a Service image, you can leave the tag
-> off the image call.
-When you don't specify a tag, you'll get the latest
-> version of that image.
-However, because `latest` pulls the newest version of
-> an image, it could introduce a breaking change, so we recommend specifying
-> major/minor versions as needed.
+{{% notice note %}} If you don't need a specific version of a Service image, you can leave the tag off of the image call.
+When you don't specify a tag, you'll get the latest version of that image.
+However, because `latest` pulls the newest version of an image, it could introduce a breaking change, so we recommend specifying major/minor versions as needed. {{% /notice %}}

 If you're not sure which version tag to use, you can always browse to the service image on [Docker Hub](https://hub.docker.com/) and check out what tags